Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Applying Different Tax Rates

-The Textbox name Tax on the above form.
-With that in mind,;lkjh3 our Dlookup() function in the Order Details Query column will look like as given below:
+The Textbox name is Tax on the above form.
+Our Dlookup() function in the Order Details Query column will look as given below:

 In the criteria part, the ProdCode field of the tblTaxRate table should match with the (Product Code) field of the Products Table linked to the Order Details Table to return the tax rate value for each item on the Order Details table.